 Every developer needs a dedicated space to write and manage code.
 While you could technically use a simple app like Notepad, a proper code editor will make your life infinitely easier.
 It's software built specifically for programming, with features like syntax highlighting (which colors your code to make it readable), intelligent suggestions, and built-in error checking.

 For anyone just starting out, Visual Studio Code (VS Code) is the undisputed king.
 It's free, incredibly powerful, and has a massive community building extensions for just about anything you can imagine.
-There's a reason it's the industry standard.
+There's a reason it's the industry standard, the 2023 Stack Overflow survey found that 73.7% of developers use VS Code as their primary editor.

 A Safety Net for Your Code: Version Control